Rotzbua/reverse_engineering_weatherstation_conrad/README.md

 ### Setup Weather Station

-Assamble the station as in the description, but do not cover the sender module.
+Assamble the station as described in the manual, but do not cover the sender module.
 Access to the batteries is useful to do a quick reset.

 ## Analytics